chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_netdev_lag_actions.rst

    * - Action
      - Description
    * - ``:create``
      - Default.
-Use to create an aggregated Ethernet bundle.
+Use to create a link aggregation group (LAG).
    * - ``:delete``
-     - Use to delete an aggregated Ethernet bundle.
+     - Use to delete a link aggregation group (LAG).